Un día para vivir

 Un día para vivir is a Mexican thriller anthology television series that premiered on Azteca 7 on 6 September 2021.
-The series is produced by Rafael Urióstegui, and it is star María José Magán.
+The series is produced by Rafael Urióstegui and stars María José Magán.

 Premise

-Un día para vivir will tell the stories of men and women of different ages who are apparently going through a good time in their lives, but receive a visit from death who warns them that they have 24 hours to resolve what they have pending.
+Un día para vivir tells the stories of men and women of different ages who are apparently going through a good time in their lives, but receive a visit from death who warns them that they have 24 hours to resolve what they have pending.
 In a race against time, each one will have to decide their responsibility and do the impossible if they want another chance.

 Cast

-María José Magán will play the character of "La muerte" —The Death in English— throughout the series.
-In each episode, we will have as guests actors who have paraded through the world of television, such as:
+María José Magán plays the character of "La muerte" —The Death in English— throughout the series.
+In each episode, guest actors also include: